Babanila/scheduling-app/README.md

 - Clone this [project](https://github.com/Babanila/scheduling-app.git)

-- Run `npm install` in both folders to install all their dependencies.
+- Run `npm install` or `yarn install`in both folders to install all their dependencies.

+- Build both servers using `npm run build` or `yarn build`

-- Start both servers using `npm start`
+- Start both servers using `npm start` or `yarn start`

 - Check the readme in individual folder for more information.